Advanced level English - Britain

 For these thirty-nine, death in the back of an airless sealed truck was the ultimate price they paid for a journey that took them half way round the world, from villages in Viet-Nam, to the destination they were so keen to reach; Britain.

 This was not the first lorry of death to have been discovered in Britain; nor the worst.
-The worst was in June 2000 when 58 bodies were discovered by customs in the back of a lorry that had just arrived in Dover.
+The worst was in June 2000 when 58 bodies were discovered by customs in the back of a truck that had just arrived in Dover.
 These were men and women who had come from China, hoping to find a better life in the UK.
 Others have drowned while trying to cross the English Channel in small boats.

 The British dream